We are focused on player development

 Zlangen, who has trained everything from 6-year-olds to men and women in div 1, has for the past 11 seasons been active in Djursholm Indians where he is employed full time as a youth coach.

 Previous clubs are Söderköping, IFK Linköping, KFUM Lidingö, Stockholmspolisen, Skuru Basket and Växjö Queens.

 Magnus loves working with kids, both boys and girls, and prefers training before matches and he is equally interested in individual development of players and refining their technical details.

 This will be Coach Fogelberg’s third Next Level Camp.

 Jocke has for the past 15 years been active as a coach on the girl side in SBBK and with players from 4 years to elite.

 A dedicated, committed and solid basketball coach who is made 9 years as Regioncoach and has been with 5 years at different national youth teams.

-Coach Brunnström does its first Next Level Camp in 2019
+Coach Brunnström does his third Next Level Camp in 2021

-Joakim “Jocke” Samuelsson, has over 20 years of experience in developing youth players in basketball.
-He has been working as a basketball coach at high school for 15 years and with the swedish Region teams for 8 years as well as a youth national coach.
+He has been working as a basketball coach in school with basketball classesl for 17 years and with the Swedish Region teams for 8 years as well as a youth national coach.